dzianis-dashkevich/cv/readme.md

 LOCATION='New York'
 ```

-Experienced Software Engineer with `8+` years of building high-performance, scalable web media players used by _millions_ worldwide.\
+Experienced Software Engineer with `8+` years of building high-performance, scalable web media applications/players used by _millions_ worldwide.\
-A recognized contributor to the video.js ecosystem with deep expertise in streaming protocols (HLS, DASH), DRM, and web player frameworks like video.js, hls.js, dash.js and Shaka Player. \
+A recognized contributor to the video.js ecosystem with deep expertise in streaming protocols (HLS, DASH), DRM, and web player frameworks like video.js, hls.js, dash.js, and Shaka Player. \
-Led the development of production-grade playback SDKs for Smart TVs, mobile apps, and the web. \
+I led the development of production-grade playback SDKs for Smart TVs, mobile apps, and the web. \
-While web media tech is my core specialty, I bring a generalist mindset—comfortable owning features end-to-end, building responsive frontend interfaces and backend APIs and optimizing CI/CD pipelines. \
+While web media tech is my core specialty, I bring a generalist mindset — I am comfortable owning features end-to-end, building responsive front-end interfaces and backend APIs, and optimizing CI/CD pipelines. \
 Proven ability to adapt quickly, deliver robust solutions across domains, and mentor teammates while fostering engineering excellence.

 ---